 A mortgage refinance can have a major effect on your finances, so you should think through whether refinancing makes sense for you.

 “The general rule is to consider refinancing when you see interest rates 1% lower than what you currently pay,” says Rashalon Hayes, assistant vice president of field mortgage at Navy Federal Credit Union in Vienna, Virginia.

 A key concept to understand is the break-even point, which is how long it takes for your savings from a lower interest rate or smaller monthly payment to recoup the cost of refinancing.
 It usually takes at least a year before you hit your break-even point and begin saving money.
 You can use our free mortgage refinance calculator to get a sense of how much money you could save with a refinance.

 “A good rule of thumb for a borrower when considering a refinance is if they can save at least one-eighth of a percent on loans over $500,000 and one-fourth of a percent on loans below that, and cover all closing costs within one year,” says Peter Boomer, executive vice president and head of mortgage distribution at PNC Bank in Hinsdale, Illinois.

 Reasons To Refinance Your Home

 - Your credit has improved.
 If you’ve consistently paid off debt since you first took out your mortgage, then your credit score may have increased.
-A stronger credit score can help you get a lower interest rate and save money.
+A stronger credit score can help you get a lower rate and save money.